 One mentioned just above, is the partiality of language.
 A second is the central issue of the logics and affordances of modes, with their effects on ontology and epistemology and in terms of rhetoric, selection and design; a third is a move beyond the deeply pervasive notion of implicit meanings; and fourth, there is the matter of recognition: recognition of semiotic work, both in terms of ‘who does such work?’ – the question of agency – and ‘by what means is such work done?’ – the issue of modes.

-the partiality of language entails that all modes in a multimodal ensemble are treated as contributing to the meaning of a multimodal ensemble; language is always a partial bearer of the meaning of a textual / semiotic whole.
-It problematizes the notion of ‘language‘ in two ways: in the context of MMDA, language can no longer be treated as providing a full account of meaning but is seen as only ever providing a partial account.
+Recognizing the partiality of language entails that all modes in a multimodal ensemble are treated as contributing to the meaning of a multimodal ensemble; language is always a partial bearer of the meaning of a textual / semiotic whole.
+It problematizes the notion of ‘language‘ in two ways: first, in the context of MMDA, language can no longer be treated as providing a full account of meaning but is seen as only ever providing a partial account.
 Consequently the other means of making meaning must be given full recognition and attention in theories of meaning.
+Second, given the entirely distinct materiality of speech and writing, and their different shaping in different social places, it becomes highly problematic to treat ‘language’ as a mode.
+It seems essential now to speak of the two linguistic modes of speech and writing: and to ‘retire’ the use of the term ‘language’ from the theoretical vocabulary of MMDA.
+So in MMDA speech and writing are treated as different modes; their meaning potentials and their discursive (and ideological) affordances are used in that way and are open for investigation.
 While the former view held sway, meanings expressed in other modes could be treated as marginal at best, or remain invisible.
 In MMDA we are required to look seriously at all modes.

 Closely allied to the partiality of language is that of ‘implicit’ meanings.
 If all modes carry meaning, even if differently, then such meanings can not be treated as ‘implicit’.
 For MMDA, a notion such as ‘implicitness’ is an (ideologically exploitable) barrier to transparency, including meanings around power.
 In MMDA attention is drawn to the part all modes have in constituting the meaning of a text: differently because of their different materiality and of the affordances which derive from that.
 In a multimodal approach, all meanings, in any mode in a culture are explicit meanings – even though there may at any one moment exist a limited vocabulary for their description – a problem of means for transcription - either in ‘common parlance’ or in theoretical accounts.
 Discourses, crucially, as I will show just below, are realized in all modes.